MiroslavKabat/pythonNacaProfileGeneratorSTL/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+Permissions
+* Commercial use
+* Modification
+* Distribution
+* Private use

+Limitations
+* Liability
+* Warranty

 ## Next steps?